kobusgrobler/kobusgrobler.github.io/status.md

   feature: mountain.jpg
 ---

-At Mile 144, Sassafras Gap.
-Going to town (Robbinsville) tomorrow.
+At Mile 165, Fontana Dam.
+Starting with the Great Smoky National Park tomorrow.